 Dutch was the first Democratic freshman ever to be appointed to the House Permanent Select Committee on Intelligence and was honored to be named Ranking Member in 2011.
 As the senior-most member from the minority party Congressman Ruppersberger is on the elite “Gang of Eight,” privy to the nation’s most sensitive intelligence and military matters.
 Dutch is committed to ensuring our intelligence agents have the resources they need to keep us safe from all threats, especially terrorism and cyber attacks.

-Congressman Ruppersberger was recently named a “centrist” in National Journal’s annual Congressional ratings, describing him as the “ideological center” of the House of Representatives.
-He continues to work to bring lawmakers together to get things done on issues that matter most, like creating jobs, saving homes, reducing government waste and protecting our nation.
+Congressman Ruppersberger is consistently named a “centrist” in National Journal’s annual Congressional ratings, describing him as the “ideological center” of the House of Representatives.
+He continues to work to bring lawmakers together to get things done on issues that matter most, like creating jobs, reducing government waste and protecting our nation.

 Born in Baltimore City, Dutch spent his summers as a lifeguard in Ocean City, Maryland.
 He attended Baltimore City College and the University of Maryland at College Park, where he played lacrosse.
 Dutch also played lacrosse for TEAM USA.
 He earned his Juris Doctorate from the University of Baltimore Law School.

 The Congressman has been married for 44 years to his high school sweetheart, the former Kay Murphy.
 Together they have two grown children, Cory and Jill, and three grandchildren, Camden, Parker and Libby.

 Never forgetting his roots, Dutch still serves as Vice Chairman of Shock Trauma’s Board of Visitors.